 Any other tests (like saying your ABCs in reverse) are less admissible in court, and the validity can be challenged by an attorney.

 If arrested, it is mandatory to perform a secondary breathalyzer test or a blood test at the police station.
 This is referred to as the Implied Consent Law – if you drive on Virginia roads, you consent to DUI testing.
 You will take the second test three times to confirm the BAC, and these results will be used by the prosecution in the court case.

-The Virginia DUI attorneys at Randall Page, P.C. know the legal lay of the land and have a firm understanding of Southampton and Greensville County court systems.
+The Virginia DUI attorneys at Randall, Page & Bruch, P.C. know the legal lay of the land and have a firm understanding of Southampton and Greensville County court systems.
 We have also built strong relationships with the area’s judges and prosecutors.

 Do not try to represent yourself, the outcomes can be dire.
 There are so many aspects of a case to consider, and without proper training, DUI defendants can become overwhelmed and bowled over by the system.
 We will investigate your charges and work on getting them reduced or dismissed.
 Contact us for a free consultation of your case by clicking here or by calling 757-517-8956.